 - President Benjamin Harrison was a member of First Presbyterian Church.
 The Tiffany window, given to the church in his honor by his wife, is on permanent loan to the Indianapolis Art Museum.

 Meridian Heights Church was founded in 1909.

-- Under the leadership of Pastor Gerry Johnson, the Meridian Kessler Neighborhood Association was founded, in part to combat the rampant redlining practices (intentional segregating of neighborhoods based on race.)
+- Under the leadership of Pastor Gerry Johnson, the Meridian-Kessler Neighborhood Association was founded, in part to combat the rampant redlining practices (intentional segregating of neighborhoods based on race.)

-Meridian Heights Church had a great interest in educating children and youth – they built their education wing in 1959 because they had run out of room for youth to attend Sunday School!
+- Meridian Heights Church had a great interest in educating children and youth.
+They built their education wing in 1959 because they had run out of room for youth to attend Sunday School!